 - 1. Match each label to the correct warning.

-- a) Highly flammable
+- Highly flammable a)

 - b) Explosive

-- c) Corrosive
+- Corrosive c)

-- d) Caution
+- Caution d)

 - e) Toxic

 2. Look at the labels in ex.1 again and complete the sentences with the words from the box below.

 caution attack toxic care explosive blistered corrosive bone death flammable